NickNagy/EE-475/README.md

 **backboneNetworks**: VGG and ResNet architectures.
 To be used as backbones for Retinanet, when implemented properly.

-**boundingBox**: program for labeling box regions for our image data.
+**dataLabelingScript**: program for labeling box regions for our image data.

 **generator**: generates training data from csv file.
 Callable.